kianmeng/webservice-ipapi/README.md

 Optional.
 The API subscription plan used when accessing the API.
 There are two subscription plans of 'free' and 'paid'.
 By default, the subscription plan is 'free'.
-The difference between two subscription plans is only 'paid' plan can make request through HTTPS protocol.
+The difference between two subscription plans is only 'paid' plan can make request through HTTPS encryption protocol.

     # The API request URL is http://api.ipapi.com/api/
     my $ipapi = WebService::IPAPI->new(api_key => 'foo');